 The cause of adenomyosis is not fully understood.
 Some researchers believe that it is the result of damage to the inner wall of the uterus during pregnancy, labour, delivery, or a surgical procedure.

 Most women with adenomyosis do not have any symptoms.
 Adenomyosis is frequently found in uterine tissue biopsies after pelvic surgery such as laparotomy or laparoscopy has been done.
 When symptoms are present, they include:

 - Heavy or prolonged menstrual periods (menorrhagia).

 - Recent onset of menstrual cramping that is gradually getting worse from one period to the next.

 When symptoms occur, the evaluation of suspected adenomyosis may include:

 - History of symptoms, menstrual periods, and family history.

-- Routine pelvic examination, which may reveal a large, soft, or tender uterus.
+- Pelvic examination, which may reveal a large, soft, or tender uterus.

 - A sample of the tissue of the wall of the uterus ( endometrial biopsy ).